xiaoniuniu89/giglep4/README.md

 ## <p id="user-stories"> User Stories</p>

-- As a user I can create an account to access the site.
+- As a user, I can create an account to access the site.
-- As a user I can reset my password incase I loose it or feel my current password is not secure.
+- As a user, I can reset my password in case I lose it or feel my current password is not secure.
-- As a user I can update the information on my profile to reflect my current circumstances.
+- As a user, I can update the information on my profile to reflect my current circumstances.
-As a user I can post messages to let my followers know what I am thinking.
+As a user, I can post messages to let my followers know what I am thinking.
-- As a user I can comment and like other users posts to show I agree or show I'm interested in what the say.
+- As a user, I can comment and like other users' posts to show I agree or show I'm interested in what they say.
-- As a user I can edit or delete my posts in case I change my mind about what I wanted to say.
+- As a user, I can edit or delete my posts in case I change my mind about what I wanted to say.
-- As a user I can follow other users so I can receive their posts in my feed.
+- As a user, I can follow other users so I can receive their posts in my feed.
-- As a user I can DM other users to have a private conversation with them about work or other private matters.
+- As a user, I can DM other users to have a private conversation with them about work or other private matters.
-- As a user I can unfollow a user to stop receiving their posts in my feed.
+- As a user, I can unfollow a user to stop receiving their posts in my feed.
-- As a user I can receive notifications when I'm followed, messaged, invited to events or post receives a comment or like so I can know who has tried to interact with me during the day.
+- As a user, I can receive notifications when I'm followed, messaged, invited to events or post receives a comment or like so I can know who has tried to interact with me during the day.
-- As a user I can add events to my calendar to avoid scheduling conflicts in my week to week work.
+- As a user, I can add events to my calendar to avoid scheduling conflicts in my week-to-week work.
-- As a user I can send or recieve events to/from other users so I can send/receive relevant information for work or events.
+- As a user, I can send or receive events to/from other users so I can send/receive relevant information for work or events.
-- As a user I can search for other users so I can find musicians who I might want to work with.
+- As a user, I can search for other users so I can find musicians who I might want to work with.

 ## The Real Books

 Gigle is designed to look like a set of musical manuscripts that working musicians are very familiar with called Real Books and Fake Books.
 Real Books are manuscripts that contain hundreds of popular pop and jazz songs that musicians may need to reference on any show.
 They are published by [hal leonard](https://www.halleonard.com/feature/490/real-books).
-The term Fake Book are older versions of these books, usually collections of songs that are incomplete and are just an outline of a piece.
+The term Fake Book is for older versions of these books, usually collections of songs that are incomplete and are just an outline of a piece.

  ## <p id="typography">Typography</p>